 A full actuarial valuation of the Scheme is conducted at least every three years.
 The most recent full actuarial valuation was carried out at 30 June 2018.
-The valuation results showed a funding level of 99% and no further funding was required.
+The valuation results showed a funding level of 99% and not further funding was required.
+The Group's triennial valuation at 31 December 2021 has still to be approved and therefore a schedule of contributions payable from June 2021 has not been agreed.
+No material change is expected to the funding level based on the preliminary results.
+Any outstanding owed contributions will be paid in line with the agreed schedule of contributions.

-The weighted average duration of the defined benefit obligation at the end of the reporting period is 24 years (2019: 24 years).
+The weighted average duration of the defined benefit obligation at the end of the reporting period is 23 years (2020: 24 years).